soliedra/VNH5019MotorDriver/README.md

  for the [Pololu VNH5019 Motor Driver](https://www.pololu.com/product/1451).
  </p>
  <p>
- This diver can drive more tahn 30 Amps through a DC motor, control its speed using PWM, control the direction, brake the motor and sense its current.
+ This diver can drive more than 30 Amps through a DC motor, control its speed using PWM, control the direction, brake the motor and sense its current.
  </p>
  <p>